-Note that in re-generating the model any applied loading will have been lost, so the previously assigned self-weight of the structure will need to be added again.
+Note that any previously applied loading will be lost when a model is re-generated, so the previously assigned self-weight of the structure will need to be added again.

 • In the treeview, right-click on Loadcase 1 and select Gravity.
 A blue arrow is shown on the Loadcase 1 icon to indicate that gravity loading has been assigned.